Joshua (2007 film): Critical response

-On Rotten Tomatoes the film has an average rating of 62%, based on 99 reviews, with an average rating of 6.3/10.
+On Rotten Tomatoes the film has an average rating of 61%, based on 98 reviews, with an average rating of 6.3/10.
 The site's consensus reads, "Though Joshua is ultimately too formulaic, its intelligence and suspenseful buildup heighten the overall creep factor."
-On Metacritic, the film scored a 69 out of 100 rating, based on 25 critic reviews, indicating "generally favorable reviews".
+On Metacritic, the film scored a 69 out of 100 rating, based on 25 critic reviews, indicating "generally favorable" reviews.

-Duane Byrge of The Hollywood Reporter said that the film was "a brilliant house-of-horror tale with Hitchcockian flare".
+Duane Byrge of The Hollywood Reporter said that the film was a brilliant house-of-horror tale with Hitchcockian flair.
 Owen Gleiberman of Entertainment Weekly said that the film is "something vitally new... that has a cool and savvy fun with your fears" — he also noted that it is "a superbly crafted psychological thriller".
 Elizabeth Weitzman of New York Daily News wrote: "None of this would have worked without the ideal child, and Kogan, making his movie debut, gets a difficult role down perfectly.
 Ratliff avoids turning him into a typical bad seed, and shows the same restraint at nearly every turn.
 With deliberate pacing, well-placed scares, and a pitch-black sense of humor, Ratliff keeps us guessing until the stunner finish."

 Maitland McDonagh of TV Guide gave the film 2.5 stars out of 4, writing: "Ratliff and co-screenwriter David Gilbert are clearly aiming for the highbrow suspense market rather than the down-and-dirty horror crowd, but their script's obviousness strips the story of suspense and turns it into a tedious slog to a predestined end."
 Mick LaSalle of the San Francisco Chronicle wrote: "Two things: the audience is ahead of the movie, and the movie never catches up.
 In the first scene we look at the kid, we look at the family and we get it.
 We get all there is to get.
 A strangely composed boy sits in his suit and tie, banging away at a Bartók piano piece for a school recital, while his parents ooh and aah over their newborn daughter.
 Joshua is a very bad kid, and he is going to do very bad things."